shahinvaseghi/invpro/docs/approval_workflow.md

 # Approval Workflow Guide

 Approval steps across the platform (purchase requests, warehouse requests, and stocktaking records) are now fully **user-based**.
-Django's `User` model owns every approval, while the Production module's `Person` records remain focused on work-center staffing and man-hour analytics.
+Django's `User` model owns every approval and request creation.
+The Production module's `Person` records remain focused solely on work-center staffing, work line assignments, and man-hour analytics.

 Use this guide whenever you need to troubleshoot approver visibility, wire new approval-enabled features, or explain the experience to stakeholders.